kartikeysharma95UZH/ocr_enhance/README.md

 After having followed the [installation](#installation) instructions, Nautilus-OCR can be run by using the included BnL models and example JSON data for the purpose of enhancement

+### Copy BnL Models

 With `ocr_enhance/` as the current working directory, first copy the BnL models to the `final/` folder.<sup>1</sup>

 	cp models/bnl/* models/final/

+### Run Enhancement

 Next, run [enhance](#enhance) on the `data/examples/` directory, containg a single issue `NZG-1881-10-01-a`

 	python3 src/main.py enhance -d data/examples -r 0.02

-to generate new JSON file for every block with a minimum enhancement prediction of 2%.
+This command generates a new JSON file for every block with a minimum enhancement prediction of 2%.
 Finally, the newly generated files can be located in `data/examples/NZG-1881-10-01-a/enhanced`.

 <sup>1</sup> As explained in `models/final/README.md`, the models within `models/final/` are automatically applied when executing the **enhance**, **train-epr**, **ocr** and **test-ocr** actions.
 Models outside of `models/final/` are supposed to be stored for testing and comparison purposes.

+### Alternate Way: Using S3

+Alternatively, instead of using the examples from data/examples/, you can directly download the issues and pages from the S3 bucket by adding the details in .s3cfg <sup>2</sup> Once the information in the configuration file is complete, execute the following command:

+	python3 src/main.py enhance -d .s3cfg -r 0.02

+<sup>2</sup> The template for configuratioin file can be found in `.s3cfg`

 # Requirements